ml-tooling/opyrator/README.md

   <a href="https://github.com/ml-tooling/opyrator/releases">Changelog</a>
 </p>

 Opyrator enables you to instantly turn a simple Python function into a powerful web service that includes a REST API and a full-blown graphical UI.
-It can be saved & shared as self-contained executable files and instantly deployed & scaled for production usage.
-Opyrator is powerded by Pydantic, FastAPI, and Streamlit and enables you to build your web apps and services within seconds.
+It can be saved & shared as self-contained executable file and instantly deployed & scaled for production usage.
+Opyrator is powered by Pydantic, FastAPI, and Streamlit and enables you to build your web apps and services within seconds.

 ## Highlights